Rusty836/hello-world/README.md

 # hello-world
 My first repository

-I'm a completely newbie, learning to code.
+I'm a completele newbie, learning to code.
 Starting with Python